 How to Make Joojeh Kabob in the Air Fryer

-- Marinate the chicken.
 It is crucial to let the chicken marinate at least for an hour to allow the flavours to infuse and for it to get juicier.
-If you are able to let it marinate even longer, it will taste that much better.
-I prefer letting it marinate overnight, if you have the time.
+However, if you are able to let it marinate even longer (4-8 hours), it will deepen the flavor more and make the chicken even more tender.

 - Use a digital thermometer.
 A digital meat thermometer is very useful when grilling skewers for checking doneness.
 Simply insert halfway inside the meat to get a quick reading so that you never end up with undercooked or overcooked meat.